Project Overview

 Understanding the User

-To understand the users I was to design for, I surveyed local public pay tennis courts in LA.
+To understand users, I surveyed local public pay tennis courts in LA.
 I found primary users to be active and health-conscious 20-45 year-olds who preferred to book courts using their phones.

 Some iterations